OctopusDeploy/blog/blog/2023-02/githubactions-running-endtoend-tests/index.md

   - Testing
 ---

-GitHub Actions has a large ecosystem of high quality third-party actions, plus native support for executing build steps inside Docker containers.
+GitHub Actions has a large ecosystem of high quality third-party actions, plus built-in support for executing build steps inside Docker containers.
 This means it's easy to run end-to-end tests as part of a workflow, often only requiring a single step to run testing tools with all the required dependencies.

 In this post, I show you how to run browser tests with Cypress and API tests with Postman as part of a GitHub Actions workflow.